|Locations:||56 roadside restaurants (plus 8 trading only as Burger King, 7 sites with Little Chef Express and 7 sites

 Little Chef have had a huge cultural impact, often owing to their negative public perception from the past.
 There is a long-standing joke that Little Chef's chain of restaurants pre-dates the British road network.
 Some people find that sort-of thing funny.

 Little Chef was started in 1958 by Peter Merchant (Gardner Merchant) and Sam Alper, the man responsible for Sprite Touring caravans.
-It has since been taken on a rollercoaster journey that has seen it owned by Gardner Merchant, Trusthouses, Trusthouse Forte, Granada, Compass Catering, Permira of Canada, The People's Restaurant Company and is now owned by Venture Capital Firm R Capital.
+It has since been taken on a rollercoaster journey that has seen it owned by Gardner Merchant, Trusthouses, Trusthouse Forte, Granada, Compass Catering, Permira of Canada, The People's Restaurant Company, R Capital, Kout Food Group and it is now owned by Euro Garages.
 At the height of its popularity it boasted 439 branches, including 5 in the Republic of Ireland.
-Today this has been reduced to 80 restaurants with an additional 5 sites operating as Burger King only.
+Today this has been reduced to 56 restaurants.

 The name came from a diner caravan in the USA which Peter Merchant saw on holiday and inspired him to bring the idea to the UK.
 The first one was created in Reading and had 11 seats.